dotnet/arcade/async-triage-core-eng13288.md

 ### Security
 Identifying secrets that will be used include the Teams channel connector URI and authentication for the GitHub app.
 Note that all PII is owned by GitHub and Teams.
+- The "bot" account that will be posting to Teams will also require authentication and must have permission to access channel messages, add replies to a discussion, etc.
 - Setting up repro/test/dev environments: this will vary based on implementation details; the environment may simply be able to be set up and opened as a VS project, or might require a more complicated process.

 ### Rollout and Deployment